fdoyle/Calendar/Readme.md

 ### todos
 There are some //todo's in the code, which represent things that I would want to get to in a production app, but feel outside of the current scope

+### potential optimizations
+ - These are things that could improve performance, if necessary, but would only serve to clutter the code in a proof of concept.
+Object pool for Dates and Calendars custom viewgroup for CalendarView, instead of a gridlayout.

 *Develop and Master are both building on March 10.
 Currently, lint checks can fail the build (a personal preference) but that means differing lint versions can break things.
 If anything's broken, let me know and we'll get it straightened out*